Remembering Acclaimed Inuit Artist Kenojuak AshevakFilms

-Kenojuak Ashevak, one of Canada’s most acclaimed graphic artist, has died yesterday at the age of 85.
+Kenojuak Ashevak, one of Canada’s most acclaimed graphic artists, died yesterday at the age of 85.

 At the time of her death, the Inuit art pioneer was living in a wood-frame house in Kinngait (Cape Dorset) on Baffin Island, not far from the igloo where she was born, in a camp area known as Ikirisaq.